Welcome to the latest edition of the Manchester Adult Services Adult Policies, Procedures and Practice (APPP) Portal.

 You can provide feedback on whether you found this site useful by using the ‘Was this helpful?’ tool at the bottom of each page.
 If you found the content useful, select the ‘yes / thumbs up’ image, or if it was not helpful, you can select ‘no / thumbs down’.
 You will be given the option to provide additional feedback / comment.
 Any feedback you provide is anonymous.

-At the top of relevant chapters, we have added We and I statements from the CQC Assessment Framework for local authorities.
+At the top of relevant chapters, we have added Quality Statements statements from the CQC Assessment Framework for local authorities.

-We statements are included to help staff understand the service the CQC expects a good local authority to provide.
-They contain the commitments that local authorities should live up to in order to deliver truly person-centred care and support.
+The local authority commitments are included to help staff understand the service the CQC expects a ‘good’ local authority to provide.
+Written as ‘we statements’ they set out the commitments that local authorities should live up to in order to deliver truly person-centred care and support.

-The I statements are taken from the Think Local, Act Person Making it Real Framework which was developed with adults using services to capture what good, person-centred care looks like to them.
-The I statements will help staff understand what a good experience of care looks and feels like from the perspective of an adult who is in contact with the local authority.
+Statements about what people expect are taken from Making it Real and were developed with adults who have lived experience of adult social care, to capture what good, person-centred care looks like to them.
+These statements are included to help staff understand what a good experience of care looks and feels like from the perspective of an adult who is in contact with the local authority.

 Amendments

 The chapter you wish to amend must be copied into Word and amended using track changes.
 Making Changes to Chapters gives information about how to make the changes in the way we require.
-If you want to make any changes to any chapters or write a new chapter, please first contact Kate Kay (via the Manchester Council internal email system) to discuss your ideas.
+If you want to make any changes to any chapters or write a new chapter, please first contact the Social Work Consultant Team via [email protected] to discuss your ideas.

 With each revised edition of your APPP Portal, we indicate which chapters are new or have been updated.
 This information will be available in the table below and at the top of each chapter.